zeljkoobrenovic/grounded-architecture/_posts/2023-06-29-appendix-tools-screenshots.markdown

 </style>

 <br>
+This appendix shows what Lightweight Architectural Analytics looks like in practice.
+The screenshots are not included as decoration; they are meant to make the earlier discussion of dashboards, source-code analysis, and architectural visibility more tangible.

 <br>
 ## Dashboards

-Here are the screenshots from Lightweight Architectural Analytics websites I built in AVIV Group (Figure 1) and eBay Classifieds (Figure 2):
+Here are screenshots from Lightweight Architectural Analytics websites I built at AVIV Group (Figure 1) and eBay Classifieds (Figure 2):

 <br>
 <img src="assets/images/apps.png" style="padding: 4px; padding-top: 8px; padding-bottom: 8px; box-shadow: rgba(0, 0, 0, 0.16) 0px 1px 4px; margin-bottom: 6px">
 <br>

-**Figure 1:** *A screenshot of the start page of the architecture data dashboard we've built and used at AVIV Group.*
+**Figure 1:** *A screenshot of the start page of the architecture data dashboard we built and used at AVIV Group.*

 <br>
 <img src="assets/images/apps-ebay.png" style="padding: 4px; padding-top: 8px; padding-bottom: 8px; box-shadow: rgba(0, 0, 0, 0.16) 0px 1px 4px; margin-bottom: 6px">
 <br>

-**Figure 2:** *A screenshot of the start page of the architecture data dashboard we've built and used at eBay Classifieds.*
+**Figure 2:** *A screenshot of the start page of the architecture data dashboard we built and used at eBay Classifieds.*
-`
 <br>
 <br>
 <br>
 ## Examples of Insights From Source Code Analyses

-The source code and its commit history are like a treasure chest for creating data-driven architecture documentation—packed with nuggets of wisdom about technology, team activities, dependencies, and software quality.
-To help dig up this treasure without getting your hands too dirty, I've developed and actively maintain a project called [Sokrates](https://sokrates.dev).
+Source code and commit history are rich sources for data-driven architecture documentation.
+They reveal information about technologies, team activity, dependencies, and software quality.
+To help extract these insights, I developed and actively maintain [Sokrates](https://sokrates.dev).

-Sokrates is designed with an architect's x-ray vision, allowing you to zoom in and out of source code landscapes.
-It provides a high-level overview of the IT landscape, summarizing data from various teams and groups, while also letting you dive deep into the code-level details.
-This dual functionality makes it the perfect sidekick for both CTO-level strategy powwows and developer-level code critiques.
+Sokrates is designed to let you zoom in and out of source code landscapes.
+It provides a high-level overview of the IT landscape while also allowing detailed inspection down to repository and code level.
+That makes it useful for both strategic discussions and technical reviews.

 Figures 3 to 7 show some insights from source code analyses with Sokrates.